nodejs/admin/README.md

-# Administration for TSC + Community Committee collaborative efforts
+# Administration for Node.js collaborative efforts
 This repository is formal efforts of the Node.js project that are overseen and require input from both the [TSC](https://github.com/nodejs/TSC) and [CommComm](https://github.com/nodejs/community-committee).

 Repositories that fall under the responsibility of the TSC and CommComm: